 Lipid Cubic Phase (LCP) Dispense Option

-The NT8’s LCP head can accurately and quickly dispense drops of 25-200 nL.
-Its fully-automatic calibration system ensures that the syringe tip is centered to within 50 µm of the target drop location for precise drop setting, and it can dispense lipid and well solution drops to a 96-drop LCP plate in fewer than 5 minutes.
+The NT8’s optional LCP head can accurately and quickly dispense drops of 25-200 nL.
+For precise drop setting, its fully-automatic calibration system ensures that the syringe tip is centered to within 50 µm of the target drop location, and it can dispense lipid and well solution drops to a 96-drop LCP plate in fewer than 5 minutes.

 Collision Avoidance